izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 9 | Asynchronous Activities Uploaded
+As a reminder, we're not meeting in person tomorrow.
+Instead, I've uploaded some asynchronous activities you'll need to complete to our GitHub page.

+You'll see two files in the Computer_Lab​ folder of the GitHub.
+Please open the Jan10_TODO.md​ file first and complete the tasks that are outlined in the file (including the online quiz which must be done by 11:59pm Tues 1/10).

+For those of you who would like to walk through the activities in the Jan10_TODO.md​ file together, or if you run into any issues, I'll be in our regular classroom from 3-4pm.

+HW0 is due by 1pm tomorrow, although if you have a hard copy you can bring it to me at 3pm or slide it under my office door before then.
+I'll upload HW1 tomorrow morning and email you all.

 ### January 7 | Additional Notes Uploaded
 I've uploaded the additional notes from Thursday that aren't covered in the book: definitions of degree, in/out-degree, and different types of graphs.
 I've also updated the Syllabus and Agenda with the specific sections of Chapter 2 that we've covered.
 I've also edited the schedule for Tuesday 1/10 because I did a PST->EST time conversion wrong.
 For those who would like to work through the Tuesday activities in person, I'll hold additional office hours in our classroom from 3-4pm.
 This change is also in the syllabus.